-- · announcements of the results of clinical trials by us or our competitors; - · patient adverse reactions to drug products; - governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - · changes in the United States or foreign regulatory policy during the period of product development; - · changes in the United States or foreign political environment and the passage of laws, including tax, environmental or other laws, affecting the product development business; - · developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - · announcements of technological innovations by us or our competitors; - · announcements of new products or new contracts by us or our competitors; - · actual or anticipated variations in our operating results due to the level of development expenses and other factors; - · changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - · conditions and trends in the pharmaceutical and other industries; - · new accounting standards; and - the occurrence of any of the risks described in these "Risk Factors" or elsewhere in this Annual Report on Form 10-K or our other publics filings.
+· announcements of the results of clinical trials by us or our competitors;

+- · patient adverse reactions to drug products; - · governmental approvals, delays in expected governmental approvals or withdrawals of any prior governmental approvals or public or regulatory agency concerns regarding the safety or effectiveness of our products; - · changes in the United States or foreign regulatory policy during the period of product development; - · changes in the United States or foreign political environment and the passage of laws, including tax, environmental or other laws, affecting the product development business; - · developments in patent or other proprietary rights, including any third party challenges of our intellectual property rights; - · announcements of technological innovations by us or our competitors; - · announcements of new products or new contracts by us or our competitors; - · actual or anticipated variations in our operating results due to the level of development expenses and other factors; - · changes in financial estimates by securities analysts and whether our earnings meet or exceed the estimates; - · conditions and trends in the pharmaceutical and other industries; - · new accounting standards; and - the occurrence of any of the risks described in these "Risk Factors" or elsewhere in this Annual Report on Form 10-K or our other publics filings.

-Our common stock is listed for quotation on The Nasdaq Global Market.
-During the 12 months ended June 3, 2008, the price of our common stock ranged from \$1.29 to \$3.58.
+Our common stock is listed for quotation on The NASDAQ Global Market.
+During the 12 months ended January 20, 2009, the price of our common stock ranged from \$3.02 to \$0.77.
 We expect the price of our common stock to remain volatile.
 The average daily trading volume in our common stock varies significantly.
-For the 12 months ended June 3, 2008, the average daily trading volume in our common stock was approximately 1,017,594 shares and the average number of transactions per day was approximately2,576.
+For the 12 months ended January 20, 2009, the average daily trading volume in our common stock was approximately 945,367 shares and the average number of transactions per day was approximately 2,168.
 The variability of our average volume and average number of transactions per day may affect the ability of our stockholders to sell their shares in the public market at prevailing prices and a more active market may never develop.

-In addition, we may not be able to continue to adhere to the strict listing criteria of The Nasdaq Global Market.
-If the common stock were no longer listed on The Nasdaq Global Market, investors might only be able to trade in the over-the-counter market in the Pink Sheets® (a quotation medium operated by the National Quotation Bureau, LLC) or on the OTC Bulletin Board® of the National Association of Securities Dealers, Inc. This would impair the liquidity of our securities not only in the number of shares that could be bought and sold at a given price, which might be depressed by the relative illiquidity, but also through delays in the timing of transactions and reduction in media coverage.
+In addition, we may not be able to continue to adhere to the strict listing criteria of The NASDAQ Global Market.
+Recently, our stock has traded below \$1.00 per share, which is below the minimum threshold for listing our shares on The NASDAQ Global Market.
+If our stock were to trade below \$1.00 for more than 30 consecutive business days, our stock would be subject to delisting.
+Due to the ongoing financial crisis and markets disruptions, Nasdaq has suspended this listing requirement through January 16, 2009.
+There can be no assurance, however, that Nasdaq will further extend the suspension or that the price of our stock will remain above \$1.00 in the future.
+If the common stock were no longer listed on The NASDAQ Global Market, investors might only be able to trade in the over-the-counter market in the Pink Sheets® (a quotation medium operated by the National Quotation Bureau, LLC) or on the OTC Bulletin Board® of the National Association of Securities Dealers, Inc. This would impair the liquidity of our securities not only in the number of shares that could be bought and sold at a given price, which might be depressed by the relative illiquidity, but also through delays in the timing of transactions and reduction in media coverage.